codespaces-contrib/save-june/README.md

 **Repro steps**:

 1. Open the project in a Codespace 👍
-1. Spin up the app via `npm run dev` 💻
+1. Spin up the app via `npm run dev` 💻 If you setup a `dotfiles` repo, you should see your terminal setup fully intact.
+If you're using the sample one, then check out the awesome  `PS1` prompt, and try `cls` and/or `git l` (these are custom aliases!).
 1. Launch the app by `cmd+clicking` the localhost URL that you see in the terminal output 🚀
 1. Try to click the heart button for a photo, and note the number of hearts that it now has ❤️
 1. Refresh the browser 🌐